epangelinan/java-wildlife-tracker/README.md

 * `CREATE DATABASE wildlife_tracker_test WITH TEMPLATE wildlife_tracker;`

 ### Lynn's Changes
-* In index.vtl:  updated bottom label from 'All Animals & Sightings' to 'Non-Endangered Animal Sightings'
+* Changed Animal to be an abstract class
+*

 ### License